darrenstarr/cdptools/README.md

 ### Scrubbing

-I hate the ideo of scrubbing as it's generally reserved for trying to cause issues with code through a blind and brute force method.
+I hate the idea of scrubbing as it's generally reserved for trying to cause issues with code through a blind and brute force method.
 As this is a kernel module, it is worth while to look into this.

 ### MAC addresses flooding/spoofing